1996 Michigan Wolverines football team: Indiana

-at Minnesota
+At Minnesota

 Michigan traveled to Minneapolis to play the Golden Gophers.
-The #10 ranked Wolverines rolled up 489 yards of total offense as they routed Minnesota, 44-10.
-Chris Howard ran for 129 yards and scored two touchdowns while Clarence Williams and John Anes ran for touchdowns.
+The #10 ranked Wolverines rolled up 489 yards of total offense as they crushed Minnesota, 44–10.
+Chris Howard ran for 129 yards and scored two touchdowns.
+Clarence Williams and John Anes both notched rushing touchdowns as well.
 Scott Dreisbach, Brian Griese and Tom Brady combined for 237 yards passing with Dreisbach and Griese each throwing a TD pass.
 Marcus Knight and Tai Streets were on the receiving end of those TD passes.

 Michigan State

-Michigan retained the Paul Bunyan Trophy with a 45-29 victory over the Spartans before over 106,000 fans at Michigan Stadium.
+Michigan reclaimed the Paul Bunyan Trophy with a 45–29 victory over the Spartans before over 106,000 fans at Michigan Stadium.
 Chris Howard ran for 104 yards and two touchdowns while Clarence Williams added 100 yards on 19 carries.
 Scott Dreisbach completed 14 of 23 passes for 203 yards with 4 touchdown passes.
 Jerame Tuman caught two TD passes with Russell Shaw and Charles Woodson each catching one.
 The Wolverine defense intercepted 4 Spartan passes.
-Marcus Ray had two INT’s while Charles Woodson and Clint Copenhaver each had one.
+Marcus Ray had two INT's while Charles Woodson and Clint Copenhaver each had one.

-at Purdue
+At Purdue

-The game was tied 3-3 heading into the 4th quarter and the Boilermakers scored on a Brian Alford 5 yard pass to Rick Trefzger to upset the #9 ranked Wolverines at Ross-Ade Stadium.
-Michigan’s only points were a Remy Hamilton 21 yard field goal.
+The game was tied 3-3 heading into the 4th quarter and the Boilermakers scored on a Brian Alford 5-yard pass to Rick Trefzger to upset the #9 ranked Wolverines at Ross-Ade Stadium.
+Michigan's only points were a Remy Hamilton 21-yard field goal.
 They managed only 56 yards on the ground.
 Scott Dreisbach completed 18 of 37 passes for 233 yards and threw two interceptions.

 Penn State

-The #11 ranked Nittany Lions intercepted four Michigan passes and left Michigan Stadium with a 29-17 victory over #16 Michigan.
-Chris Howard ran for 120 yards and a touchdown, but it wasn’t enough for the Wolverines to overcome the staunch Penn State defense.
-Scott Dreisbach completed 12 of 26 passes for 191 yards and a 25 yard TD pass to Aaron Shea, but threw 3 interceptions.
+The #11 ranked Nittany Lions intercepted four Michigan passes and left Michigan Stadium with a 29–17 victory over #16 Michigan.
+Chris Howard ran for 120 yards and a touchdown, but it wasn't enough for the Wolverines to overcome the staunch Penn State defense.
+Scott Dreisbach completed 12 of 26 passes for 191 yards and a 25-yard TD pass to Aaron Shea, but threw 3 interceptions.
 Tai Streets caught 6 passes for 93 yards.

-at Ohio State
+At Ohio State

-Brian Griese came off the bench to direct a comeback from a 9-0 halftime deficit and lead the Wolverines to one its most memorable comebacks against its biggest rival as they upset the #2 ranked Buckeyes, 13-9.
-Remy Hamilton kick two field goals (44 yards and 39 yards) which were preceded by Tai Streets 68 yard touchdown reception from Griese.
+Brian Griese came off the bench to direct a comeback from a 9-0 halftime deficit and lead the Wolverines to one its most memorable comebacks against its biggest rival as they upset the #2 ranked Buckeyes, 13–9.
+Remy Hamilton kick two field goals (44 yards and 39 yards) which were preceded by Tai Streets 68-yard touchdown reception from Griese.
 Chris Howard rushed for 105 yards.
-Marcus Ray’s interception on the final play sealed the victory for Michigan.
+Marcus Ray's interception on the final play sealed the victory for Michigan.